The Barnes–de Mazia Certificate Program

 The Barnes–de Mazia Certificate Program is appropriate for anyone interested in a structured learning experience in the arts or a credential representing the completion of a rigorous course of study from a respected educational institution.
 The program is also ideal for anyone interested in pursuing a certificate for professional or personal growth.
 A college degree is not required, and a majority of our students with degrees have completed them in fields unrelated to the arts.

 Students may finish the certificate program at their own pace: there is no deadline for completing it, and courses can be taken in any order.
 Students who take one course each semester can earn the certificate in two years, although some take several classes at once, completing the certificate sooner.
+It is possible to complete the certificate program completely in-person or online, or through a combination of in-person and online courses.

-- The Elements of Art (14 weeks)—The Barnes Method
+• The Elements of Art—The Barnes Method

 Art is a visual record of artists’ perceptions throughout time.
-Focusing on developments in the art of Western Europe, this class explores how traditions influence one another, how artists learn and adapt traditions, and how modern art evolved in the 19th and 20th centuries. - Collection Concentration (14 weeks) —The Barnes Method
+Focusing on developments in the art of Western Europe, this class explores how traditions influence one another, how artists learn and adapt traditions, and how modern art evolved in the 19th and 20th centuries.

-Prices are subject to change, but the current cost for 14-week course is $550 ($495 for members) and the 4-week courses are $220 ($198 for members).
+Prices are subject to change; the current cost for a 14-week course is $550 ($495 for members), and 4-week courses are $220 ($198 for members).

-Scholarships for the certificate program are offered in the fall and spring and require a written statement from the applicant about why they are interested in pursuing the certificate scholarship, as well as a letter of support from a mentor, former teacher, work superviser, or colleague in the field.
+Scholarships for the certificate program are offered in the fall and spring and require a written statement from the applicant about why they are interested in pursuing the certificate scholarship, as well as a letter of support from a mentor, former teacher, work supervisor, or colleague in the field.
 If awarded the certificate scholarship, students will be automatically enrolled in the required courses each semester.
 It is also possible to apply for individual class scholarships and complete the program by applying each semester for another class.

 Have questions?
 Email us for more information.